TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Mounting.md

 Classrooms should be distraction free to allow students to learn new information effectively, therefore the system will not be distracting to students or faculty.

 #### 7.)
 System shall follow OSHA standard 1910.95 for occupational noise exposure.
 [Origin: OSHA standards]
+The mounting subsystem should be designed to ensure that the weighted average noise does not exceed 85 dB from the overall system to guarantee no hearing loss will occur.

 #### 8.)
 System shall follow OSHA standard 1910.304-305 for wiring design and protection.
 [Origin: OSHA standards]